FOLLOW US

 • Personal clothing and other essentials.

 There is no duty-free allowance for tobacco products.
-You must declare valuable items such as cameras and laptops on arrival and must take these out of the country again when you leave.
+Additionally, valuable items such as cameras and laptops must be declared upon arrival and must be taken out of the country upon departure.

 Banned Imports